 email@example.com (360) 608-7375

 Arlo is a retired nurse who was raised in India and lived several years in Ethiopia.
-Her and her husband, Herman have been married for 57 years.
-She is an outgoing, people person who loves to travel and has visited 50 countries.
-She has been to Uganda 7 times and twice has stayed on her own for 6-8 weeks, pretty impressive at 80 years old!
+Her and her husband, Herman have been married for 58 years.
+She is an outgoing, people person who loves to travel and has visited 52 countries.
+She has been to Uganda 10 times and twice has stayed on her own for several weeks, pretty impressive at 81 years old!
 Arlo is an extremely hard worker and has a gift for organizing, creating structure and beautifying surroundings.
 In her spare time, she enjoys spending time with her friends, meeting new people, volunteering for church projects and traveling to new countries.
 She enjoys teaching classes on personality types to help people better understand their strengths and weaknesses.
 She lives in a yurt and once was an avid miniaturist creating hundreds of amazing little rooms that are displayed in her home.
-She is an avid Survivor fan and just tried out for the next season.
-She is looking forward to returning to Uganda in September 2018 to spend time working on a classroom she has created called the “discovery room”.
+She is an avid Survivor fan and tried out for the show on her 80th birthday.
+She is looking forward to returning to Uganda in October 2019 to spend time working on a classroom she has created called the “discovery room”.
 This room provides young children with hands on learning, something that is just not available in Uganda.

 Michelle Millar, Treasurer